Pro/dkim-exchange/README.md

 # Updating the Transport Agent

 If you want to update the Exchange DKIM Transport Agent simply run Configuration.DkimSigner.exe and on the `Information` tab press the Upgrade button.
 (If no new version is available the button shows 'Reinstall').

+## Updating from version 2.* to 3.*

+If you are updating the agent from version 2.* to 3.* you may need to recreate your private key and update the DNS record correspondingly if you used the .xml key format.
+We now switched to another key library which doesn't support the .xml format anymore.

+To recreate your private key just open the Configuration tool and for each domain press the `Generate key` button.
+Make sure to update the DNS too.

 # Updating Exchange Server